 Change the time frame.
 From the menu 4 select how to view your calendar: by week, month, quarter, or year.

 Switch to a different month/year/quarter/week.
-Click the caret icons 5 on either side of the "Today" button.
+Click the caret icons 5 on either side of the "Today" button or use the left and right arrow keys on your keyboard.

 Navigate back to the current time period.
 Click on the “Today” button.